Population Health Collaborative

 You can view a recording of this meeting here: https://youtu.be/2CPPolVgJ8o

-The New Mexico Population Health Collaborative 2021 Conference was on June 10 and featured opportunities for those working in health systems and clinical settings to learn more about population health and strategies to reduce the burden of cardiovascular disease in New Mexico.
+The New Mexico Population Health Collaborative 2022 Conference featured opportunities for those working in health systems and clinical settings to learn more about population health and strategies to reduce the burden of cardiovascular disease in New Mexico.

 Check out these resources!